Kanban-Zai/kanban-zai-version-1.0/core.md

 ### METHOD

-All methods in Kanban-Zai are prioritised lists of work items.
-The following process may be run whenever you like as many times as you like, but must be run completely with all steps considered.
-In this context "considered" means a failure to attempt the step, not a failure to achieve the intended outcome of the step.
+The following process must be run at cadence, completely with all steps considered.
+In this context "considered" means a step must be attempted, whether it fails to acquire or not.

-The process is:-
+The team MUST:-

-* Introduce a card to the list with a description of work required and work complete.
+1. Consider the top card in the RIM.
-* Label each card based upon full conformance to the Objectively Modeled Gates.
+2. Label the card based on the Objectively Modeled Gates it acquires to.
-* Each card in the list is given a priority by the client.
-* The list must be ordered by descending gate order and then descending priority.
+3. Backport work from the card that does not make sense to remain in this cadence step.
-* Attempt to promote card equal to the speed limit from the top of the list.
+4. Attempt to promote or demote the card to the nearest OMG
-* Backport cards that require it.
-* Regress cards that no longer conform to gate criteria, for as many gates as needed.
-* Completed cards must be removed from the list.
+5. Completed cards must be removed from the list.
-* Repeat until there are no more cards.
+6. Repeat until there are no more cards.